Outlier detection in network revenue management: Introduction and State of the Art

+RM is a well-studied problem for many different products and services \citep{Talluri2004}.
+Still, only recently the specific issues around network services and demand forecasting have come into focus.
+E.g. \citet{Klein2020} review how single-leg practices to RM generalise to the network setting. \citet{Weatherford2016} surveys RM forecasting methods and focuses on airline itinerary-level forecasting.

+So far, few authors have examined demand outliers in RM data.
+For historical hotel booking data, \citet{Weatherford2003} discuss a simple method of removing observations that are more than $\pm 3\sigma$ away from the mean. \citet{Rennie2021} apply functional analysis to detect outliers on individual legs.
+Neither, however, consider outliers affecting multiple legs of a network.
+In \citet{azadeh2013railway}, the authors identify outliers in network railway bookings via a simple rule to remove them before forecasting future demand.
+For a slightly different perspective, \citet{kumar2020evaluating} analyse transit demand for outliers to detect special events.
+Notably, existing research on outlier detection frequently focuses on binary outlier detection without regard for quantifying how critical an outlier is.

+Practical network RM relies on manual forecast adjustments \citep{quante2009revenue, schutze2020revenue}.
+Previous research has shown that the resulting judgemental forecasts can be biased and even superfluous \citep{lawrence2006, DeBaets2020}. \citet{Perera2019} note that forecasting support tools can improve user judgement by reducing complexity for the analyst.
+Analysts' time is limited, so they cannot investigate every departure flagged as an outlier.
+For example, Deutsche Bahn experts estimate that they can reasonably adjust less than 1\% of forecasts.
+Therefore, ranking outliers by criticality is crucial.

-Outside of RM, outlier detection in networks often focuses on identifying outlying parts of the network. \citet{Fawzy2013} use this approach in wireless sensor networks to find faulty nodes. \citet{Ranshous2015} provide an overview of the extension to identifying outlying nodes in the case where the network changes over time.
-Most of these works on dynamic networks look at a single time series connected to each node, rather than a set of time series (e.g. booking patterns for multiple departures) as would be observed in a transportation network.
+Beyond RM, \citet{barrow2018impact} propose a functional approach for outlier detection in call arrival forecasting without regard for network effects.
+General outlier detection in networks often focuses on identifying outlying parts of the network. \citet{Fawzy2013} use this approach in wireless sensor networks to find faulty nodes. \citet{Ranshous2015} consider the extension to identify outlying nodes when the network changes over time.
+Most research on dynamic networks concentrates on analysing a single time series connected to each node rather than a set of time series, as required when booking patterns are reported for multiple departures. \citet{Hyndman2016} note that the problem of identifying unusual time series within a collection is not as extensively studied as other outlier detection problems.
+In this paper, we benchmark the approach suggested by \citet{Hyndman2016}, which employs principal component analysis (PCA), against our newly proposed approach.